 - What is t-SNE?

-- What is UMAP?
+- What is a UMAP plot?

 - To apply t-SNE on your own or on example single-cell data, you can follow the guided clustering tutorial with Seurat for the R programming language or the tutorial on preprocessing and clustering with Scanpy for Python.